Former Agency Insiders. Elite Federal Employment Lawyers. Relentless Results.

 How do we increase this client’s total career value in pay, reputation, and future?

 We are not interested in quick, cheap settlements that let the agency write the story of your career.
-We build leverage until your agency realizes it misjudged you, then we close on your terms.
+We work to build leverage until your agency realizes it misjudged you, and then close on your terms.

 Mission-Ready Team